allora-network/allora-chain/README.md

 allorad start
 ```

-*NOTE:* The following commands will generate keys for the node.
-For production environments you need to use a proper keys storage, and follow secrets management best practices.

 ## Run a node
 `scripts/l1_node.sh`, you will see the log in the output of the script.

+*NOTE:* `scripts/l1_node.sh` will generate keys for the node.
+For production environments you need to use a proper keys storage, and follow secrets management best practices.

 ## Run a node with docker compose

-### Build docker image
-`docker compose build`

 ### Run
 `docker compose up`, add `-d` to run detached.